-Dipper is by no means a Skye specialist bird but the fast flowing streams on the island provide the perfect habitat for this brave and determined little bird which seems to spend half its time partially submerged, often in freezing water, to feed.
+Dipper is by no means a Skye specialist bird but the fast flowing streams on the island provide the perfect habitat for this brave and determined little bird.
+They seem to spend half their time partially submerged, often in freezing water, to feed.
 This Skye bird guide provides information about the birds and where to find them.

 The part of the south Skye where our letting cottage is, in Elgol on the Strathaird peninsular, has several very reliable sites for dipper and, because the birds never stray far from their territories, there is a good chance of seeing them at any time of the year.

 Both the Kilmarie River and the Camasunary River have resident pairs of Dipper.
 Follow the links for information about how to get to the sites on walks around and about Springbank Cottage.